szomoru/MP1-Bodyweight/README.md

 -   ### Design

     -   #### Colour Scheme
-        -   The two main colours that were used are Red and Dark grey.
+        -   The two main colours that were used are Red (Hex: #ab000d) and Dark grey (Hex: #212121).
 The color combination was selected on the Material Design website (https://material.io/resources/color/#!/?view.left=0&view.right=0&primary.color=212121&secondary.color=F57F17)

     -   #### Typography
         -   The Graduate and Lato fonts are the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Graduate font style shows strength so it fits perfectly for an active lifestyle promoting website.
 The Graduate font is used mainly for headings and text which was planned to be highlighted.
 Lato font style is a smoother style but looks good in pair with Graduate (checked on Google Font) and mainly used for general texts.